TimDaub/hetzner-cloud-deploy-server-action/README.md

 ### Notes

 - `server-name` MUST NOT contain spaces.
-- If you don't want the server to be deleted after the action's run, add `delete-server: false` as an input in your workflow
+- If you don't want the server to be deleted after the action has run, add `delete-server: false` as an input in your workflow
 - The server's ipv4 is available to subsequent steps by accessing the env variable `SERVER_IPV4`.
-- By default, the action queries the launched server's port 22 (SSH) for maximally 10 seconds.
-Only if this request succeeds, are next steps queued.
+- By default, the action queries the to-be-launched server's port 22 (SSH) for maximally 20 seconds (`startup-timeout`).
+Continous steps are only run if the server has responded within this time.
-  The idea is that this should allow a following step to immediately connect to ssh.
+- `startup-timeout` (milliseconds) can be adjusted manually.
+For a `cx11` instance, I recommend at least 20 seconds bootup time.

 ## FAQ